inversedMixup: Data Augmentation via Inverting Mixed Embeddings: Introduction

 \section{Introduction}

-In web content understanding, low-resource scenarios are often encountered, such as comprehending data in specific domains.
+In text understanding, low-resource scenarios are often encountered, such as comprehending data in specific domains.
 Data augmentation is a basic technique to address this challenge~\cite{shorten2019survey}.
 Based on whether large language models (LLMs) are involved, existing augmentation approaches can be broadly categorized into traditional augmentation methods and LLM-based methods.

 Among traditional augmentation methods~\cite{wei2019eda,sennrich2015improving}, Mixup~\cite{zhang2017mixup} is widely used to generate augmented samples by interpolating inputs and labels with a controllable ratio.
 In text augmentation, Mixup is typically applied at the embedding level.
-Although the interpolation results enjoy a delicate degree of controlability through the adjustment of the mixing ratio, the outcomes in the latent space lack human interpretability, resulting in synthesized sentences that are not easily understandable and may have inconsistent semantics.
+Although the interpolation results enjoy a delicate degree of controllability through the adjustment of the mixing ratio, the outcomes in the latent space lack human interpretability, resulting in synthesized sentences that are not easily understandable and may have inconsistent semantics.

 LLM-based augmentation methods typically rely on prompting techniques to activate the knowledge acquired by LLMs during pretraining, thereby generating augmented samples that benefit downstream task-specific models~\citep{li-etal-2023-synthetic,gao2023selfguided,yu2023large,cui-wang-2024-ada}.
 Unlike embedding-level interpolation methods, LLM-based approaches directly synthesize sentences at the token level, offering high human interpretability of the generated results.
 However, since LLMs are primarily driven by prompt-based instructions rather than explicit model structural constraints, the augmentation process exhibits limited controllability over the generated outputs.